Supporting customers affected by wildfire

 Other documents such as a copy of your home insurance policy and banking/financial information—or anything you may not be able to access remotely or online.

-If your community is placed on evacuation alert or ordered to evacuate, you won't be able to purchase new comprehensive or specified perils coverage until the alerts or orders have been lifted.
-However, you can still buy coverages to move your vehicle to safety including Basic auto insurance and optional collision coverages, or a temporary operating permit with Basic coverage and extended third party liability.
+If you're placed on evacuation alert or ordered to evacuate, you won't be able to purchase new comprehensive or specified perils coverage until the alert or order has been lifted or you have moved your vehicle from the designated evacuation order or alert zone.

-For more information about insurance coverage and restrictions for residents in affected areas, please contact your Autoplan broker.
+For more information about insurance coverage and restrictions in affected areas, please contact an Autoplan broker.

 If a wildfire forces you to evacuate and you lose your B.C. driver's licence, BC Services Card, or other B.C. identification, ICBC can issue free replacement identification without the need to present additional identification documents (some exceptions may apply).